groupdocs-parser/GroupDocs.Parser-Docs/net/developer-guide/advanced-usage/extract-data-from-various-formats/extract-data-from-emails/_index.md

 | [PST](https://wiki.fileformat.com/email/pst/) | Microsoft Outlook Personal Information Store File |
 | [OST](https://wiki.fileformat.com/email/ost/) | Microsoft Outlook Offline Data File |

+{{< alert style="warning" >}}
+Messages with an HTML body may reference images and stylesheets hosted on remote servers.
+Extracting formatted text or document structure from such a message causes GroupDocs.Parser to request those resources, which means tracking pixels in an inbound message will fire. `GetText` is not affected.
+If you process email that arrives from outside your organisation, read [Network access and data privacy]({{< ref "parser/net/getting-started/network-access-and-data-privacy.md" >}}).
+{{< /alert >}}

 ## More resources

 ### GitHub examples